jakeclarey/F446RE_WindowsEnvironmentSetupScripts/README.md

 Windows 10/11.

 # Step 1
 Clone or download this repository (Just get the .bat files onto your device).
+I typically put the extracted folder on the Desktop.

 # Step 2
-Run the install_toolsVSCode.bat file as Administrator.
+Run AS ADMINISTRATOR install_toolsVSCode.bat file.
 If you have VS Code already installed, you may skip that portion when the installer pops up (just cancel it).

 # Step 3
-Run the install_extensions.bat file as Administrator.
+Run AS ADMINISTRATOR the install_extensions.bat file.

 # Step 4
 Install the STSW STLINK Drivers from STMicroelectronics website.
 Which can be found here: https://www.st.com/en/development-tools/stsw-link009.html

 # Step 5
+**MAKE SURE TO RUN VS CODE AS ADMINISTRATOR** *you can right click the shortcut to it and click* *advanced to set to always open as administrator for convenience*

-Clone the following repository which will contain a basic on-board LD2 blink program for the Nucleo-F446RE. https://github.com/jakeclarey/STM32F446_VSCode
+Clone the following repository which will contain a basic on-board LD2 blink program for the Nucleo-F446RE.
+(You can also download the repository and open the folder in VS Code). https://github.com/jakeclarey/STM32F446_VSCode

 Within this project, open the .vscode folder and change the settings.json project_name variable to